Amynthas tokioensis

 Amynthas tokioensis, the Asian jumping worm, is a species of earthworm in the family Megascolecidae.
 It is native to Japan and the Korean Peninsula.
 It is an invasive species in North America.

 These worms engage in parthenogenetic reproduction.

+Taxonomy

+This worm was first described by Frank Evers Beddard in 1892 as Perichaeta tokioensis.

+Conservation status

+The IUCN declared it as of Least Concern in 2018.